Chgabri2/Chgabri2.github.io/_pages/cv.md

 Education
 ======

-* B.S. in GitHub, GitHub University, 2012
-* M.S. in Jekyll, GitHub University, 2014
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* M.Sc in Computer Science, Ben Gurion University of the Negev, 2020-2022
+-	Specialization in Machine learning
+-	Experimental research on images datasets

+* B.A in Computer Science and Cognitive Science, The Open University of Israel, 2018-2020 GPA-87

 Work experience
 ======

-* Summer 2015: Research Assistant
+* 2021 - 2022 – Python course lecturer for teenagers
-  * Github University
+  * Ben Gurion University of the Negev
-  * Duties included: Tagging issues
-  * Supervisor: Professor Git
+  * As part of Atidim program

-* Fall 2015: Research Assistant
+* 2020 - 2022 – Teaching Assistant
-  * Github University
+  * Ben Gurion University of the Negev
-  * Duties included: Merging pull requests
-  * Supervisor: Professor Hub
+  * Computational Moidels course

 Skills
 ======
+*	C
+*	Python
+  *	NumPy
+  *	SciPy
+  *	Matplotlib
-* Skill 1
+  *	Pandas
-* Skill 2
+  *	Sklearn
-  * Sub-skill 2.1
+  *	PyTorch
-  * Sub-skill 2.2
+  *	TensorFlow
-  * Sub-skill 2.3
+* Linux
-* Skill 3
+* Matlab

 Publications
 ======